pyg-team/pytorch_geometric/docs/source/advanced/jit.rst

 This technique is, *e.g.*, applied in the :class:`~torch_geometric.nn.conv.SAGEConv` class, which can operate on both single node feature matrices and tuples of node feature matrices at the same time.

-And that is all you need to know on how to convert your PyG models to TorchScript programs.
+And that is all you need to know on how to convert your :pyg:`PyG` models to TorchScript programs.
 You can have a further look at our JIT examples that show-case how to obtain TorchScript programs for `node <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/jit/gat.py>`_ and `graph classification <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/jit/gin.py>`_ models.

 .. note::